 - Brew coffee in a french press for best results, but any coffee will work.

-- Place brewed coffee, butter, coconut oil/MCT, collagen and vanilla in a blender.
-Note: do not use a magic bullet or other closed in blender as it can crack or explode.
+- Place brewed coffee, butter, coconut oil/MCT, collagen, and vanilla in a blender.
+Do not use a magic bullet or other closed in blender as it can crack or explode.